BigDataIA-Fall2024-TeamA1/Final-Project/README.md

 This project aims to provide two intelligent services tailored for lawyers:

 1. **Solution 1**: Lawyers can upload case files (PDF).
-The system will generate a case summary, retrieve similar cases from the Pinecone database, and generate strategic advice using GPT models.
+The system will generate a case summary, and generate strategic advice using GPT models.
 This solution simplifies document review, acting as a "junior assistant" for lawyers.
 2. **Solution 2**: Lawyers can input case ideas using four core elements: Facts, Issues, Reasoning, and Decision.
 The system generates embeddings for these elements, searches for similar metadata in the Pinecone database (including related documents and the four elements), and generates advice using GPT models.
 This solution provides lawyers with comparable historical cases, especially for rare or unique case scenarios.

 ---